jerps/Yagols/README.md

   * Click / drag left vertical slider to change simulation speed.

-  * Click / drag right vertical slider to change cell size (min.
-1 pixel).
+  * Click / drag right vertical slider to zoom in or out.

   * Click # to switch the grid on or off.
     The grid does not show when the cell size is 1 pixel.

   * Click current position (x,y) to go to position 0,0.

-  * Click P to see instructions or add a pattern to the universe by pasting RLE formatted text
+  * Click P to show a text box with instructions and to add a pattern to the universe by pasting RLE formatted text.

 <br>